 Instructional and grading methods to be used:

-1. Reading assignments—there will be printed and online (Internet) reading assignments for this class.
+1. Reading assignments—there will be text, printed and online (Internet) reading assignments for this class.
 Usually reading assignments have associated problems sets or worksheets.
-Worksheets and problems are due on the day indicated, and will not be accepted more than one (1) day late.
-If a student is absent, it is that student’s responsibility to obtain any assignments that may have been made by contacting the teacher either before or after class.
+Worksheets and problems are due on the day indicated, and will not be accepted more than one (1) week late.
+Work turned in one (1) day late will carry a grade reduction of ONE LETTER GRADE (10%).
+Work turned in more than five (5) school days late will receive a score of ZERO.
+If a student is absent, it is that student’s responsibility to obtain any assignments that may have been made by contacting the teacher either before or after class

 2. Notebook—students MUST have a notebook dedicated to this class, which the student must bring to class every day.
 This notebook will be collected periodically and graded.
 If a student is absent, it is that student’s responsibility to get and understand any notes or work that the student missed.